The PHD2 main window is designed for ease of use and clarity.

 operates on the raw,

 un-adjusted data in order to maximize guiding accuracy.
 This

-display is also used to select a guide star by simply clicking on it.
+display can also used to manually select a guide star by clicking

-You should definitely adjust the slider control so you can see
+You can adjust the slider control to see

 even the faintest stars in the field.